keirans/azure-arm/docs/README.md

       Don't forget that the service principal credentials that are passed into the bootstrap script needs to have access to this key vault resource in order to be able to access these keys and certs.

-2. Ensure you have a eyaml key created
+2. Ensure you have a eyaml key created and place that in the Puppet secrets keyvault

     If you are using hiera-eyaml, make sure you also upload the private key to the file vault as well.
+Each compile master needs to have this present to be able to disable encrypted hiera secrets.

+    If you look at the "generate_certs.sh" file, you will see that it also checks for the presence of this file and uploads it into the key vault with the name "eyamlprivate"

 3. Create a suitable service principal for the azure compile masters